fluidex/fluidex.github.io/content/pages/about/index.en.md

 ### Lower costs

 ZK-Rollup compresses transaction data so as to have lower average gas fee.
+User don't need to pay high transaction fee as on layer 1, which is quite friendly to retail users and frequent traders.

 ### Professional trading experience